Skip to main content

 • whether you have joint property and debts in your and your spouse’s names together

-Generally, your individual bankruptcy will not affect your spouse’s FICO credit score.
+Generally, your bankruptcy will not affect your spouse’s FICO credit score.
 However, if you have joint debts, the fact that you filed for bankruptcy to discharge these debts may show up on your spouse’s credit report.
 And even though you, as the bankruptcy filer, will be relieved of responsibility for the joint debt, creditors can still come after your spouse to collect any joint debt.
-So, if you’re married it’s important that you and your spouse talk through all of your bankruptcy choices before deciding how to proceed.
+So, if you are married, you and your spouse must talk through all of your bankruptcy choices before deciding how to proceed.
 A skilled Chapter 13 attorney can help you weigh your options.

 You can take whatever time is needed to make an informed decision.
-But make sure you are not dragging your feet to avoid the inevitable or lounging in denial about your financial problems.
-Don’t put off bankruptcy indefinitely if that’s the best path for you and your family.
-Generally, the longer you wait, the narrower the path becomes and the fewer options you have.
+But ensure you are not dragging your feet to avoid the inevitable or lounging in denial about your financial problems.
+Do not stop bankruptcy indefinitely if that is the best path for you and your family.
+Generally, the longer you wait, the narrower the path and the fewer options you have.

 How Long Will a Bankruptcy Show Up on My Credit Report?